 A department of Human Resources is made up of professionals who deal directly with the people inside an organisation.
 It’s meaningful work where they spend their days making it as easy as possible for others to get their job done and involves a lot of soft skills and interaction with people from all over a company.

 HR professionals are basically the ones who make sure an organisation runs as smoothly as it can.
 Here are some of the roles an HR professional might do in their day-to-day:

-- Running of workshops, benefit programs, and team building exercises
+- Run workshops, benefit programmes, and team building exercises.

 As you’ve probably guessed, HR is a field that spans across industries.
 That means that whatever your interest, whether it’s public health or video game development, there’s a company with their own HR department looking for skilled employees.